COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #figure(
   image("Images/CombatUnit.png", width: 90%),
   caption: [Image showing the `GameObjects` with the `CombatUnit` script attached.
-These are present in every combat scene, and represents the player and enemy characters.]
+These are present in every combat scene, and represent the player and enemy characters.]
 )

 / Function description: